exakat/exakat/docs/Annex.rst

 Exakat helps reduce the amount of error and warning that code is producing by reporting pattern that are likely to emit errors.

-88 PHP error message detailled :
+90 PHP error message detailled :

 * :ref:` Cannot use parent when current class scope has no parent <class-without-parent>`
+* :ref:` Default value for parameters with a int type can only be int or NULL  <mismatch-type-and-default>`
 * :ref:` array_merge() expects at least 1 parameter, 0 given <array\_merge()-and-variadic>`
 * :ref:`"continue" targeting switch is equivalent to "break".
 Did you mean to use "continue 2"? <continue-is-for-loop>`
 * :ref:`Access level to Bar\:\:$publicProperty must be public (as in class Foo) <raised-access-level>`